Pernicious anemia: Diagnosis

+The insidious nature of PA may mean that diagnosis is delayed.
 Diagnosis is not always straightforward and can be challenging and can take up to several years to receive a diagnosis from the onset of symptoms and almost 60% of those affected are misdiagnosed or not initially diagnosed at all.
 PA may be suspected when a patient's blood smear shows large, fragile, immature erythrocytes, known as megaloblasts.
-A diagnosis of PA first requires demonstration of megaloblastic anemia by conducting a full blood count and blood smear, which evaluates the mean corpuscular volume (MCV), as well the mean corpuscular hemoglobin concentration(MCHC).
+A diagnosis of PA first requires demonstration of megaloblastic anemia by conducting a full blood count and blood smear, which evaluates the mean corpuscular volume (MCV), as well the mean corpuscular hemoglobin concentration (MCHC).
 PA is identified with a high MCV (macrocytic anemia) and a normal MCHC (normochromic anemia).
 Ovalocytes are also typically seen on the blood smear, and a pathognomonic feature of megaloblastic anemias (which include PA and others) is hypersegmented neutrophils.
-The condition may occur without anemia.
+Neuropsychiatric symptoms can precede hematological signs and are often the presenting manifestation of the disease.

 Vitamin B12 serum levels are used to detect its deficiency, but do not distinguish its causes.
 Vitamin B12 levels can be falsely high or low and data for sensitivity and specificity vary widely.
 Normal serum levels may be found in cases of deficiency where myeloproliferative disorders, liver disease, transcobalamin II, or small intestinal bacterial overgrowth are present.
 Low levels of serum vitamin B12 may be caused by other factors than B12 deficiency, such as folate deficiency, pregnancy, oral contraceptive use, haptocorrin deficiency, and myeloma.
-The serum may give false normal results or even false high results.
+High serum levels may caused by supplementing with vitamin B12, present of antibodies to intrinsic factor, or due to underlying condition.